"Are Hot Workouts Healthier?" Review

 And while it's true that exercising in hotter conditions can increase plasma volume, reduce resting heart rate, improve cardiovascular efficiency and enhance your sweat mechanism, “these adaptations vary and are dependent on multiple factors,” such as how hard, long and often you work out in those conditions, Zaremski points out.
 Simply exercising, Zotos says, is the safer way to reap the benefits of an elevated heart rate.

 And the idea that sweating profusely purges your body of toxins?
 Hogwash, experts say.
 "What you're sweating out is just sodium and calcium and potassium, and those are nutrients your body needs," Zotos says.
 "The only way you detoxify is by having a fully functioning liver and kidneys."
 Even The Sweat Shoppe's Benz agrees that the research isn't there to support heat's cleansing effect on the body.
-"We don't really do it for the detoxing thing," she says, "even though I know people were drawn to that word."
+"We don't really do it for the detoxing thing," she says, "even though I know people were drawn to that word."4.
+Listen to your body – and your buddy.

 The Sweat Shoppe instructors are trained to recognize signs of fatigue, teach modifications and encourage people to sit, stop or slow down if they start feeling lightheaded, Benz says.
 "We don't push people."
 That's important, experts say, since the heated environment can actually reduce your capability to recognize your limits.
-"Overheating can affect your brain and cognitive function; thus, you are often not the best person to assess your own status and stop," says Bergeron, who recommends the buddy system for heated classes.
+"Overheating can affect your brain and cognitive function; thus, you are often not the best person to assess your own status and stop," says Bergeron, who recommends the buddy system for heated classes.5.
+Drink lots – lots – of water.

 The morning after Ali Hines' first Bikram yoga class, she threw up.
 "It wasn't the class," says the 31-year-old in District of Columbia, whose next heated classes went smoother.
 "I just didn't prepare or I didn't drink enough water."
 Indeed, drinking enough water is the No. 1 priority before heading to a hot workout, pros say.
 And in heated classes, "enough" probably means more than you think.
-"Make sure you're well-hydrated well in advance of getting there," says Chris Fluck, a Bikram yoga instructor in Philadelphia, who also recommends adding a pinch of salt to your water after class to replenish minerals lost through sweat.
+"Make sure you're well-hydrated well in advance of getting there," says Chris Fluck, a Bikram yoga instructor in Philadelphia, who also recommends adding a pinch of salt to your water after class to replenish minerals lost through sweat.6.
+Believe in yourself.

 When Lovell feels like she can't push any harder during a fitness class, she draws on the energy of the riders around her and reminds herself that getting through the workout will only make her stronger.
 It works.
 "When you're in there and you're subject to that level of heat, you have to get out of your head, and it takes a lot of mental strength to get through that," she says.
 "It's helped me in other areas of my life."